-Some (Schingoethe et al., 1999) have fed as much as 30% or more of ration dry matter as distillers grains but that high an amount is not recommended.
-Total dry matter intake may be decreased because the total ration is too wet when using wet CDG.
+Some (Schingoethe et al., 1999) have fed as much as 30% or more of the ration dry matter as distillers grains but that high an amount is not recommended.
+Total dry matter intake may be decreased because the total ration may be too wet when using wet CDG.
+Total dry matter intake may decrease when the diet is less than 50% dry matter, especially when fermented feeds are included in the diet (NRC, 2001).
 Palatability may become a problem with that much wet or dried CDG in the diet.
 One is likely to feed excess protein with 30% CDG in the diet, unless forages are all or mostly corn silage and/or grass hay.
-And, if it is wet CDG that one is feeding with a high corn silage diet, the high water content of the diet will limit total dry matter intake.
+And, if it is wet CDG that one is feeding with a high corn silage diet, the high water content of the diet will likely limit total dry matter intake.